gwenwindflower/octocatalog/README.md

 5. [Build the BI platform with Evidence](#-build-the-bi-platform-with-evidence-).

 > [!NOTE]
 > 😎 **uv** There's a new kid on the block! `uv` is (for now) a Python package manager that aims to grow into a complete Python tooling system.
 It's from the makers of `ruff`, the very, very fast linter this here project uses.
 It's still in early development, but it's really impressive, I use it personally instead of `pip` now.
 You can [install it here](https://github.com/astral-sh/uv) and get going with this project a bit faster (at least less time waiting on `pip`).
 In my experience so far it works best as a global tool, so we don't install it in your .venv, we don't require it, and this guide will use `pip` for the time being, but I except that to change soon.
+We actually use it in CI for this project, so you can see it in action there.If you're interested you can `brew install uv` and use it for the Python setup steps below.

 ### 🤖 Setup script 🏎️